shervinafshar/Persian-HIG/PersianHIG_EN_Main4_Chapter2.md

 The other point worth mentioning regarding Iranian week is that it is not customary in Iran to number the weeks of the year.
 For this reason, there is no official rule for the method of determining the first week of each year.

-11. **Calendar and diary applications localized for Iran should be able to accept Saturday as the start of the week and support Thursday (half day of full day), Friday and Saturday as weekend holidays.**
+**Rule 11: Calendar and diary applications localized for Iran should be able to accept Saturday as the start of the week and support Thursday (half day of full day), Friday and Saturday as weekend holidays.**

-\
-\

-#### .1.4.4.Naming GUI Objects {.western dir="LTR"}
+#### 2.4.4.
+Naming GUI Objects

 Naming rules for GUI objects such as the name of files and directories in the file system should be flexible enough to accept Persian names.
 This includes many types of object names from file system to network entities (such as server or service names) and user names, addresses, etc.